reggiebernardo/reggiebernardo.github.io/research.md

 ### Research Statement

 The current state of cosmology is characterized by a need for new theories and models that can address fundamental questions such as the nature of dark energy and the Hubble tension.
-As a cosmologist, I am passionate about exploring alternative theories of gravity that can shed light on these cosmic puzzles.
-My research focuses on the development of novel models that incorporate irreplaceable features of general relativity, such as gravitational waves, while also making testable predictions about astrophysical and cosmological phenomena. <br />
+I am passionate about exploring alternative theories of gravity that can shed light on these cosmic puzzles.
+My research focuses on the development of novel models that incorporate irreplaceable features of general relativity, such as gravitational waves, while also making testable astrophysical and cosmological predictions. <br />

 In particular, I am fascinated by the largely unexplored nanohertz regime for gravitational wave detection, which has the potential to reveal exotic phenomena such as cosmic strings and phase transitions.
 Additionally, I am interested in the applications of machine learning in cosmology and have been exploring the use of these techniques to analyze large datasets and extract meaningful insights. <br />

-My research objectives include identifying interdisciplinary connections between cosmology and other areas of science and technology, staying up-to-date with the latest research in my areas of interest, and collaborating with other researchers to broaden my research scope and produce more impactful research. <br />
+My research objectives include identifying interdisciplinary connections between cosmology and other areas of science, staying up-to-date with the latest research in my areas of interest, and collaborating with others to broaden my scope and produce more impactful research. <br />

 Overall, my goal is to contribute to the paradigm shift in cosmology by developing new theories and models that can address the fundamental questions and puzzles of the field.
-By working with others and staying informed about the latest research developments, I hope to make meaningful contributions to the field and help advance our understanding of the Universe.

 ### Experience
 - Postdoctoral Fellow, [Asia Pacific Center for Theoretical Physics](https://www.apctp.org/), 2023 - <br />